25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

      - `?` defines `id` as optional

 2. Attribute routing: **preferred with REST APIs**
-   - Placing a route on the controller or action makes it attribute-routed.
+   - Placing a route on the controller or action makes it attribute-routed

      ```cs
      public void ConfigureServices(IServiceCollection services)